Department of Philosophy

 Same as LPS 143, PSYCH 123P.

-Restriction: Psychology Majors have first consideration for enrollment.
-Philosophy Majors have first consideration for enrollment.
+Restriction: Philosophy Majors have first consideration for enrollment.
+Psychology Majors have first consideration for enrollment.

 PHILOS 144.
 Topics in Philosophy of Social Science.
 4 Units.